weekendlabsllc/website/README.md

-# Weekend Labs Website
+# Owen Bick's Website
-This is the code for Weekend Labs website.
+This is the code for my personal website.

-You can view it at [weekendlabs.net](https://weekendlabs.net).
+You can view it at [owenbick.com](https://owenbick.com).